thinkb4/a-walk-in-react/day_03.md

 ---

-We mention before that the second parameter is optional, however you will see that it will be necesary in most cases.
+We mention before that the second parameter is optional, however you will see that it will be necessary in most cases.

 The dependencies array determines when the Effect hook will run, if it has no dependencies it will only run once after the initial render.
 Otherwise it will look out for any changes between one render and the other, and compare the dependencies declared in the array, if they don't match useEffect reruns.